 Police allege handyman steals hundreds from senior citizen

 Jul.
-18—A Johnstown handyman was jailed Friday, accused of stealing more than $400 from a senior citizen who hired him to perform repair work at his house, authorities said.
+19—JOHNSTOWN, Pa. — A Johnstown handyman was jailed Friday, accused of stealing more than $400 from a senior citizen who hired him to perform repair work at his house, authorities said.

 City police charged Kenneth Roy Harvey, 52, of the 400 block of Vickroy Avenue, with four counts each of burglary and theft, and one count of financial exploitation of an older adult.